Guide to Sydney Schools for Parents Moving to Australia.

 The school year is divided into four terms with a 2-week break between Terms 1 and 2, Terms 2 and 3, Terms 3 and 4.
 Summer Holiday, around Christmas, is usually a 6-week break at the end of the school year.

-*Year 12 students only go for three terms and graduate late September/early October.
-There is then a short break before students return for final exams which starts mid-October and ends in November.
+*Year 12 students only go for three terms and graduate in late September/early October.
+There is then a short break before students return for final exams which start mid-October and end in November.
 After passing their final exams, students then get their Higher School Certificate (HSC).

 There are no middle schools in NSW.
-There is primary school (K – Year 6), then junior secondary school (Year 7 – 10) and then there is senior secondary school (Year 11 and Year 12).
+There is a primary school (K – Year 6), then junior secondary school (Year 7 – 10), and then there is a senior secondary school (Year 11 and Year 12).

 Primary schools and secondary schools are usually on separate campuses.
 Junior and senior secondary schools are usually on the same campus.